 First Book as a Partner in Equity

-The American Rescue Plan (ARP) Act of 2021 promises an infusion of support that schools and programs desperately need to make strides toward sustained educational equity.
-First Book can maximize ARP funding for learning recovery, enrichment, high-quality environments to amplify the impact of this investment in low-income communities.
+The American Rescue Plan (ARP) Act of 2021 provided an infusion of support that schools and programs desperately need to make strides toward sustained educational equity.
+First Book is working with districts nationwide to help maximize ARP ESSER funding for learning recovery and enrichment, educator support, and building more equitable environments to amplify the impact of this investment in low-income communities.

 For the past 30 years, First Book has focused on breaking down barriers to quality education by providing its Network of more than 500,000 registered teachers, librarians, after school program leaders, and others serving children in need with millions of free and affordable new, high-quality books, educational resources, and basic needs items.
 Our system-changing model addresses the whole child, supporting their education, basic needs, and wellness – all of which are essential to educational equity.

-5 Ways to Stretch Recovery Budgets Through First Book
+5 Ways to Drive Equity Through First Book

-- Promote learning recovery with new books and art/school supplies.
+- Enhance learning recovery efforts with new books and art/school supplies for classrooms.

-- Create home libraries to support social and emotional wellness.
+- Create home libraries to promote social and emotional wellness.

-- Demonstrate immediate commitment to equity through book and resource distributions.
+- Demonstrate tangible commitment to equity through large-scale book and resource distributions.